News at SDState

 Search Results

-When COVID-19 had Nicole Carlson quarantined at her Sioux Falls home, the South Dakota State University nursing instructor didn’t have to miss watching her students perform basic skills in the college’s simulation lab in Brookings.
+You searched: When COVID-19 had Nicole Carlson quarantined at her Sioux Falls home, the South Dakota State University nursing instructor didn’t have to miss watching her students perform basic skills in the college’s simulation lab in Brookings.
 Thanks to a telepresence robot purchased through funding from the federal Health Resources and Services Administration, Carlson was right there with the students.

 Cody Christensen, an associate professor at South Dakota State University, received the V.L.
 Laursen Award at the University Aviation Association’s 73rd Annual Education Conference held virtually in October.
 Christensen, who has led the º£½ÇÖ±²¥app aviation program since 2014, is the first one from º£½ÇÖ±²¥app to receive an award from the UAA.